 Are you looking to do something others can only dream of?
 To help people transform their lives?
 To open doors you didn’t even know existed?
 All of this, and more, awaits you as a Open Water Scuba Instructor.

-The Open Water Scuba Instructor (OWSI) program is one of two distinct components of the Instructor Development Course (ITC)—the core of Instructor training.
-The first portion is the Assistant Instructor course followed by the Open Water Scuba Instructor program.
+The Open Water Scuba Instructor (OWSI) program is one of two distinct components of the Instructor Training Course (ITC)—the core of Instructor training and development.
+The first portion (3 days) is the Assistant Instructor course followed by the Open Water Scuba Instructor program (4-6 days).

-The OWSI program is a minimum of four days.
+The OWSI program is a minimum of four days and follows the Assistant Instructor portion or for current AI's.
 It introduces you to the entire System of diver education and concentrates on further developing your abilities as a professional dive educator.

 The Fun Part

 It’s about life transformations—both yours and those around you.